Blue Ridge JAM (NC)

 BlueRidgeJAM

 Blue Ridge JAM serves the Southern Jackson Co., NC area.
 Students are welcome from across the Cashiers plateau region.
-The program meets on Monday afternoons, offering lessons for students in grades 3-12 in guitar, banjo, fiddle and mandolin.
+The program meets at the Blue Ridge School in Cashiers, NC on Monday afternoons from 3:30 to 5:30.
+Lessons are offered for students in grades four through twelve in fiddle, three finger banjo, guitar, mandolin, bass, singing, dance, and band.
 Students also have opportunities to try autoharp, dulcimer and upright bass.
 Everyone also takes part in “Prime Time” which includes games, dance, crafts, stories, guest speakers and guest performers.
 Tuition is $75 per semester but many students participate tuition-free thanks to generous donors.
 Blue Ridge JAM is a 501c3 charitable organization.

 Blue Ridge JAM